KustoszApp/docs/source/installation/containers.md

 ::::

-Alternatively, you can put `settings.yaml` file in `/opt/kustosz/.config/kustosz` directory inside the container.
+Alternatively, you can put `settings.yaml` file in `/opt/kustosz/web/settings` directory inside the container.
 It is recommended that you store `settings.yaml` file on your host machine and use volume or bind mount to make it accessible inside the container.
-Your `settings.yaml` should only change configuration for "production" configuration environment.
-See [`settings.yaml` in Kustosz backend repository](https://github.com/KustoszApp/server/blob/main/settings.yaml) for reference.
+As this is the only directory where setting files reside, it's best to start with copy of [`settings.yaml` file from Kustosz backend repository](https://github.com/KustoszApp/server/blob/main/settings/settings.yaml).

 ## Container-specific configuration options